How to get more deep sleep

 This discovery (that deep sleep promotes the activity of the glymphatic system) matches up with the clinical observations that show an association between sleep deprivation and a heightened risk for Alzheimer’s.

-But how do you get more deep sleep?
+But how to get deeper sleep?

-Tips on how to get more deep sleep:
+Tips on how to get more deep sleep

 Power down.
 Bright lights/screen time at least an hour before bed.
 Removing this stimulation helps prime your body for its sleep cycle.